coderefinery/research-software-engineering/content/reproducibility.md

 Install dependencies into **isolated environments**:
 - For each project, create a new environment.
-- Don't install dependencies globally for all project.
+- Don't install dependencies globally for all projects.
 - Install them **from a file** which documents them at the same time.

 :::{keypoints}